Agenda

 • “REFIT” versus “revision”

-• Ideas for how to improve the BPR and its implementation
+• Suggestions for improving the BPR and its implementation

 Boris Van Berlo Boris Van Berlo